If you missed any from before, here is a list of links to previous chapters:

 “No!”
 Othniel gasped, pulling against Kendric’s grip which tightened on his arm while at the same time, he stumbled a little.

 “It will be an act of passion,” Grace continued, her voice wistful, as if telling a fairytale to young children.
+She lifted Ismene’s bow and an arrow from the floor.
 “I will be forced to tell all who can hear of how she left me during Fortnight and came here, finding you in bed with your lover.
-In a rage, she killed you and the poor servant girl who warmed your bed.”
+In a rage, she took her bow, killed you with an arrow to the heart, and sliced the lifeblood from the poor servant girl who warmed your bed.”

 “You’re a monster,” Othniel said, the words ground out between clenched teeth.
-He couldn’t look away from Ismene, her brave, innocent, gentle, beautiful face.
+He looked back at Ismene and couldn’t tear his gaze away from her brave, innocent, gentle, beautiful face.
 It was his fault she was here.

 “Lady Grentich,” Kendric said, giving Othniel’s arm a light squeeze, “you never said Lady Ismene would be in danger.
 She was not to be harmed.”